 Closeups on books and my sneakers looked similar on both.

 Surface Go 2 vs. iPad: Battery life

 Both of these tablets will last all day.
-The new 8th Generation iPad, though, outlasts the Surface Go 2 by a better margin than the previous iPad did.
-On our battery test, which involves continuous web surfing at 150 nits of screen brightness, the 2020 iPad endured for an excellent 12 hours and 57 minutes (almost an hour longer than the 2019 iPad's 11:58), a runtime that clearly beats the 11:39 from the Surface Go 2.
+The 9th Generation iPad, though, outlasts the Surface Go 2 by a better margin.
+On our battery test, which involves continuous web surfing at 150 nits of screen brightness, the 2021 iPad endured for an excellent 11 hours and 59 minutes, a runtime that beats the 11:39 from the Surface Go 2.

-For even better battery life -- if you're not tied to Windows or Apple's ecosystems -- check our our best Android tablets round-up, which has a ton of tablets that last even longer than 12 hours.
+For even better battery life — if you're not tied to Windows or Apple's ecosystems — check out our best Android tablets round-up, which has a ton of tablets that last even longer than 12 hours.

 Surface Go 2 vs. iPad: Software

 While Windows 10 is a more capable operating system than iPadOS, the Surface Go 2 is limited out of the gate as it runs Windows 10 S Mode.
 This, if you don't know, means that it will only allow Windows Store apps, and push the Edge browser pretty hard, until you opt-out (which is free).

 Personally, I'm on the iPadOS side of the debate, as its user experience was built for touch, while Windows 10 still has to serve both masters and has plenty of redundant menus for settings.
 The reason to get Windows is the ability to run more desktop applications, provided you upgrade to full Windows.